Dead Man: Cultural allusions

 The film contains many references to William Blake's poetry.
-Xebeche aka Nobody recites from several Blake poems, including Auguries of Innocence, The Marriage of Heaven and Hell, and The Everlasting Gospel.
+Xebeche, aka Nobody, recites from several Blake poems, including Auguries of Innocence, The Marriage of Heaven and Hell, and The Everlasting Gospel.
 When bounty hunter Cole warns his companions against drinking from standing water, it references the Proverb of Hell (from the aforementioned Marriage), "Expect poison from standing water".
 Thel's name is also a reference to Blake's The Book of Thel.

 The scenes with Thel culminating in the bedroom murder scene visually enact Blake's poem, "The Sick Rose": "O rose, thou art sick. / The invisible worm, / That flies in the night / In the howling storm: / Has found out thy bed / Of crimson joy: / And his dark secret love / Does thy life destroy."
 The film's soundtrack album and promotional music video also features Depp reciting passages from Blake's poetry to music Neil Young composed for the film.

 Although the film is set in the 19th century, Jarmusch included a number of references to 20th century American culture.
 Benmont Tench, the man at the campsite played by Jared Harris, is named after Benmont Tench, keyboardist for Tom Petty and the Heartbreakers.
 Billy Bob Thornton's character, Big George Drakoulias, is named for record producer George Drakoulias.
 The name of Mitchum's character is a reference to rock producer Jim Dickinson.

 The marshals chasing Blake are named Lee Hazlewood and Marvin Throne-berry, after Lee Hazlewood and Marv Throneberry, and also an allusion to the American actor Lee Marvin.
 Nobody's name ("He Who Talks Loud, Saying Nothing") is a reference to the James Brown song "Talkin' Loud and Sayin' Nothing".
 Michael Wincott's character is shown in possession of a teddy bear.
 Also, when asked his name, Xebeche answers, "My name is Nobody."
 My Name Is Nobody was an Italian Western film from 1973 starring Henry Fonda and Terence Hill, and the clever answer of Ulysses to Polyphemus when asked the same question.

 Portrayal of Native Americans

-Dead Man is generally regarded as well-researched in regard to Native American culture.
-The film is also one of few about Native Americans to be directed by a non-native that offers a nuanced understanding of the individual differences between Native American tribes with considerable detail given that is relatively free of common stereotypes.
+According to film critic Jonathan Rosenbaum, Dead Man is generally regarded as well-researched in regard to Native American culture.
+The film is also described as one of few about Native Americans to be directed by a non-native that offers a nuanced understanding of the individual differences between Native American tribes with considerable detail given that is relatively free of common stereotypes.
+Regarding the character Nobody, Jarmusch stated: "I wanted to make an Indian character who wasn't either a) the savage that must be eliminated, the force of nature that's blocking the way for industrial progress, or b) the noble innocent that knows all and is another cliché.
+I wanted him to be a complicated human being."

 The film intentionally leaves conversations in the Cree and Blackfoot languages untranslated and without subtitles, for the exclusive understanding of members of those nations, including several in-jokes aimed at Native American viewers.
 Nobody was also played by a First Nations actor, Gary Farmer, who is Cayuga.